 To test the night quality, we used only the built-in IR.
 No external IR illumination was used.
 There was a little stray light from an LED street lamp but this was very dim light.
 At the noise reduction and WDR image settings seen in the screenshots above, the image was slightly grainy but had decent sharpness and clarity.
 We did not observe any IR bleed issues that some users of the predecessor model experienced.
 Here is a test video we made:

 The Hikvision DS-2CD2132F-IWS is one of the best-selling dome-style wireless security cameras.
-It has definitely improved upon its predecessor, the DS-2CD2132F-IS.
+It has definitely improved upon its predecessor, the DS-2CD2132F-IS (Amazon link).
 No more IR LEDs being blocked by the base or complaints of IR bleed!
 This camera represents great value for money with all the features that you will ever need from an IP security camera.

 - Good image quality and 3MP resolution